How and Why is Yeast Used in Food

 Alcoholic beverages are created when carbohydrate containing plant materials are converted by the yeast into ethanol (C2H5OH).

-Similarly, when baking, it converts the sugars found in the dough into ethanol and carbon dioxide (CO2).
+Similarly, when baking, it feeds on the sugars found in the dough.
+Initially, the yeast respires aerobically, producing carbon dioxide (CO2) and water.
+When the oxygen is depleted, fermentation begins, producing ethanol as a waste product; however, this evaporates during baking.
 The CO2 gas is trapped in the dough and causes it to rise.
 As the dough is baked, the yeast dies, leaving a soft spongy texture.

-These days there are basically two types of yeast you can buy for baking: Active Dry Yeast, and Instant Yeast.
+These days there are basically two types of yeast you can buy for baking: Active Dry Yeast, and Instant.
 The instant variety might also be called Bread Machine or Rapid Rise Yeast.
 You can also buy Fresh Active Yeast, sold in cake form, but I don’t see it often.

-Many times yeast is sold in 1/4 oz. packets.
+It is often sold in 1/4 oz. packets.
 If you’ve buy it in bulk, then when the recipe calls for a 1/4 oz. packet, use 2 1/2 tsp.

 In simple terms, yeast is farmed like almost any other food.

-During commercial production of yeast, molasses is used as a food source.
+During commercial production, molasses is used as a food source.
 Before feeding the molasses to the yeast, it needs to be sterilized and clarified.
 This prevents bacteria from being introduced to the manufacturing process.

 Once the molasses has been prepared, it is fed to seed yeast.
 Seed yeast are maintained in a laboratory so that wild yeast does not contaminate the final product.
 The seed yeast is placed in small flasks and allowed to grow.
 As it grows, it is transferred to larger and larger tanks.
 Eventually it could end up in 1000 gallon tanks.

-Now, the yeast is called stock yeast.
+Now, it is called stock yeast.
 It is separated from the alcohol that is naturally produced as part the fermentation process, and moved to 40000 gallon tanks until it is ready to be harvested.

-Harvesting is accomplished by separating the yeast from the liquid.
+Harvesting is accomplished by separating it from the liquid.
 This is done by spinning the yeast in large centrifugal pumps.
 The result is a whitish liquid call cream of yeast.

-The final stage is the drying of the yeast.
-How the yeast is dried depends of the desired end product (cake yeast, active dry yeast or instant yeast).
+The final stage is the drying.
+How it is dried depends of the desired end product.
 Cake yeast is dried the least, and it characterized by its high moisture content.
 Active dry yeast is basically just cake yeast that has been processed one step further.

 Is It Good For You?